 Notes

 Oven roasted Brussels sprouts are best served right away, so that the Brussels and bacon are crispy.
-However, I do enjoy leftovers served over a salad and they will stay fresh in the refrigerator for up to 3 days.
-For best results, reheat leftovers in a skillet on the stovetop to crisp everything up.
+However, we do enjoy leftovers served over a salad, and they will stay fresh in an airtight container in the refrigerator for up to 3 days.
+For best results, reheat leftovers in a skillet on the stovetop or in an air fryer to crisp everything up.
 You can also reheat in the microwave.

 Serving: 1serving, Calories: 164kcal, Carbohydrates: 15g, Protein: 6g, Fat: 10g, Saturated Fat: 3g, Cholesterol: 12mg, Sodium: 150mg, Potassium: 492mg, Fiber: 4g, Sugar: 6g, Vitamin A: 855IU, Vitamin C: 96mg, Calcium: 55mg, Iron: 2mg